 - Neuroimmunology (Hartmut Wekerle)

-In accordance with the number and state of running projects, the possibility to take interns varies constantly within the groups and departments.
-A centralized assignment of currently open positions is thus not possible.
 For your application, please send a short cover letter to the leader of the group or department of your choice.
-In this letter, please explain in detail your reasons for applying to this particular group.
-In addition to the usual CV and references, please include an approximate timeframe in which you could carry out the requested internship - long term internships are preferred.
+In this letter, please explain in detail your reasons for applying to this particular group or department.
+In addition to the a CV and references, please include an approximate timeframe in which you could carry out the requested internship - long term internships are preferred.

 Internship for school pupils